Executive Vice President,

 In addition, Beth is responsible for ASB’s Human Resources, Learning and Development, Communications, Government Affairs, Corporate Real Estate and Facilities, Legal, Compliance and Corporate Security teams.

 Under her leadership, ASB has been recognized both locally and nationally for its outstanding teammate experience.
-The bank has been recognized as a Hawaii Business Magazine “Best Place to Work” for nine consecutive years (2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018), including as a winner in the large company category in 2015.
+The bank has been recognized as a Hawaii Business Magazine “Best Place to Work” for ten consecutive years (2010-2019), including as a winner in the large company category in 2015.
 Fortune Magazine named ASB one of the Best Workplaces for Women in 2015.
 ASB is the only Hawai‘i bank to be recognized five times by American Banker Magazine as one of the Best Banks to Work For in America (2013, 2014, 2015, 2016, 2018).
 The bank’s LifeBalance wellness program has achieved recognition as a Gold-Level Start!
 Fit Friendly Company by the American Heart Association and one of the Healthiest Employers in Hawai‘i by Pacific Business News.
 It has also been recognized by the Hawaii Psychological Association, which named ASB the Psychologically Healthiest Workplace in Hawaii (2010, 2012, 2014, 2016).

 Prior to joining ASB in 2008, Beth served as deputy general counsel of First Horizon National Corporation, a diversified financial services holding company, where she oversaw mergers and acquisitions and managed the legal division.
 She also served as general counsel at National Commerce Financial (NCF), which consistently ranked among the top five best-performing banks according to U.S. Bankers' list of 100 largest banking companies prior to its merger with SunTrust bank in 2004.
 While there, she served on the company's executive committee, managed mergers and acquisitions as well as coordinated integration teams for NCF's expansionary activities.

 Beth graduated with honors from both the University of Mississippi, where she earned a Bachelor of Arts degree in English, and from the University of Arkansas School of Law, where she received her Juris Doctorate.
-An active member of the community, Beth is a board member for the Hawaii Theatre Center, Helping Hands Hawaii, the Better Business Bureau of Hawaii and Girl Scouts of Hawaii; a former board member for the YWCA of Honolulu and the YMCA of Honolulu; and past board chair for the Women’s Fund.
+An active member of the community, Beth is a board member for the Hawaii Theatre Center (chair), Child & Family Service, Helping Hands Hawaii, and Girl Scouts of Hawaii; a former board member for the YWCA of Honolulu and the YMCA of Honolulu; the Better Business Bureau of Hawaii; and past board chair for the Women’s Fund.
 In 2016 she was appointed by Governor David Ige to the State of Hawaii Workforce Development Council.
 She also serves on the Board of Advisors for the Center for Banking and Finance at University of North Carolina School of Law.